TysonStanley/autoscore/README.md

 #> ✖ dplyr::filter() masks stats::filter()
 #> ✖ dplyr::lag()    masks stats::lag()
 library(autoscore)
-#> ── autoscore 0.1.2 ────────────────────────────────────────────────────────────────── learn more at tysonbarrett.com ──
+#> ── autoscore 0.1.4 ────────────────────────────────────────────────────────────────── learn more at tysonbarrett.com ──
 #> ✔ autoscore attached
 #> ✔ No potential conflicts found

 data("example_data")
 example_data
 #> # A tibble: 40 x 4
 #>       Id Target                      Response                    human
 #>    <dbl> <chr>                       <chr>                       <dbl>
-#>  1     5 mate denotes a judgement  made the dinner in it           1
+#>  1     1 mate denotes a judgement    made the dinner in it           1
-#>  2     5 its harmful note abounds  it's not for the bounce         1
+#>  2     1 rampant boasting captain    rubbed against the captain      1
-#>  3     5 butcher in the middle     the shirt in the middle         3
+#>  3     1 resting older earring       resting alert hearing           1
-#>  4     5 rampant boasting captain  rubbed against the captain      1
+#>  4     1 bolder ground from justice  boulder down from dresses       2
-#>  5     5 avoid or beat command     advert the beat commend         1
+#>  5     1 remove and name for stake   remember the name for steak     3
-#>  6     5 rocking modern poster     wrecking minor poacher          0
+#>  6     1 done with finest handle     dinner finished handle          1
-#>  7     5 resting older earring     resting alert hearing           1
+#>  7     1 support with dock and cheer she put the duck in chair       1
-#>  8     5 indeed a tax ascent       indeed the dash was sent        2
+#>  8     1 or spent sincere aside      earth bent spent her aside      2
-#>  9     5 pain can follow agents    thank for guidance              0
+#>  9     1 account for who could knock i can for hookah knock          2
-#> 10     5 remove and name for stake remember the name for steak     3
+#> 10     1 connect the beer device     connected beard kindle bus      1
 #> # ... with 30 more rows
 ```